sambanova/ai-starter-kit/web_crawled_data_retriever/README.md

 ## Large language model (LLM)

+If using Sambaverse endpoint

+You can test the performace of multiple models avalable in sambaverse, for changing the model in this template:

+- Search in the available models in playground and select the three dots the click in show code, you should search the values of these two tags `modelName` and `select_expert`
+- Modify the method for calling the model, it is *init_llm_model* in ```src/web_crawling_retriever.py``` setting the values of `sambaverse_model_name` and the keyword argument `select_expert`

+If using Sambastudio:

 The template uses the SN LLM model, which can be further fine-tuned to improve response quality.
 To train a model in SambaStudio, learn how to [prepare your training data](https://docs.sambanova.ai/sambastudio/latest/generative-data-prep.html), [import your dataset into SambaStudio](https://docs.sambanova.ai/sambastudio/latest/add-datasets.html) and [run a training job](https://docs.sambanova.ai/sambastudio/latest/training.html)